tristanmeyer2/CS451-DataPoisoning/README.md

 # CS451-DataPoisoning
-Collaborators: Oscar Fleet, Tristan Meyer, Lucus Flemming
+Collaborators: Oscar Fleet, Tristan Meyer

 # Abstract
 The project focuses on exploring the vulnerability of financial payment fraud detection systems, and machine learning models in general, to data poisoning attacks.
 Data poisoning is a technique used in adversarial machine learning, wherein an attacker deliberately manipulates a machine learning model’s training data to obtain a preferred outcome.